-Whether you are in a multiple offer or not, far more often than not, you are technically paying more money for that home than anyone else, so the questions becomes; "Why would you want to do that?" ...but if you nail the criteria, you will be closer than you have ever been to "THE HOME".
-As truth be told, I don't believe in the generic great deal on the open MLS market.
+Whether you are in a multiple offer or not, far more often than not, you are technically paying more money for that home than anyone else.
+So, the question becomes: "Why would you want to do that?" ...but if you nail the criteria, you will be closer than you have ever been to "THE HOME".
+Truth be told, I don't believe in the generic great deal on the open MLS market.

 Realtors are taught in their Real Estate courses the principle of "value in use" – telling us that certain features or elements of a property only have significant value to the people that own them.
-Truth is, those items also have value to the folks that want them, as well, and its up to your professional realtor to understand your criteria enough to provide you with the insight to rationalize your heart's decision.
+Truth is, those items also have value to the folks that want them, as well, and it's up to your professional Realtor to understand your criteria well enough to provide you with the insight to rationalize your heart's decision.

-The National Association of Realtor (US based) conducted a study of Buyers expectations of their Realtor, and the Buyers surveyed said that their main expectation of their realtor was to find them "the home".
-To do this a Realtor needs to understand what makes "the home" that special home, for you?
-Really, the idea is to identify your unique wants, needs and requests, and narrow your focus on those criteria. ...and in the event that we aren't in a multiple offer, you'll know why it might make sense to pay the money the Seller wants, to get a home to love for a long time, cause moving is a pain and paying one extra land transfer tax will offset a price push, let alone the cost of a quality professional realtor like yours truly to sell that existing home.
+The National Association of Realtors (US based) conducted a study of Buyers' expectations of their Realtor, and the Buyers surveyed said that their main expectation of their Realtor was to find them "the home".
+To do this, a Realtor needs to understand what makes "the home" that special home for you.
+Really, the idea is to identify your unique wants, needs and requests, and narrow your focus on those criteria.
+In the event that we aren't in a multiple offer, you'll know why it might make sense to pay the money the Seller wants: to get a home to love for a long time, 'cause moving is a pain and paying one extra land transfer tax will offset a price push, let alone the cost of a quality professional Realtor like yours truly to sell that existing home.